(Science, Technology, Engineering, & Math)

 STEM Fund Raising Goals

-STEM Equipment: We are still collecting needs from the high school, but the middle and elementary schools’ lists are done and they have identified ~$55K in needs for STEM equipment and supplies.
-We expect the high school to probably double that number to reach approximately $100K or more.
+STEM Equipment: Through collaboration with all the KG public schools we have identified ~$165K in needs for STEM equipment and supplies.
 Each of these needs is categorized by what functional impact they have on STEM education (i.e., technical focus areas), what grade & school requested it and prioritized into three tiers.
-So a potential donor can clearly see the following:5
+So a potential donor can clearly see the following:

 - How their money would be spent (aligned with KGCS priorities),